Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 Large File Best Practices

-1. Process in Batches: Consider splitting very large files
+1. Process in Batches: Split very large files into 5,000-10,000 record chunks

 2. Stable Connection: Ensure reliable internet during processing